lab-cosmo/pet-mad/README.md

   </picture>
 </div>

-# PET-MAD: A Universal Interatomic Potential for Advanced Materials Modeling
+# PET-MAD: Universal Models for Advanced Atomistic Simulations

 This repository contains **PET-MAD** - a universal interatomic potential for advanced materials modeling across the periodic table.
 This model is based on the **Point Edge Transformer (PET)** model trained on the **Massive Atomic Diversity (MAD) Dataset** and is capable of predicting energies and forces in complex atomistic simulations.

+In addition, it contains the **PET-MAD DOS** - a universal model for predicting the density of states of materials, as well as their Fermi levels and bandgaps.
+**PET-MAD DOS** is using a slightly modified **PET** architecture, and the same **MAD** dataset.

 ## Key Features